bnhansn/ava/README.md

 Prerequisites:
 * Create an S3 bucket enabled for static website hosting.
 * Create an AWS IAM user with full S3 access to your bucket.
-* Create the file `.env` in your project root based on `.env.example` and fill in the variables for your S3 bucket and IAM user.
+* Add the values for your S3 bucket and IAM user to the AWS_* variables in your `.env` file based on `.env.example`.

 To deploy:

 ```
-$ REACT_APP_EKTO_KEY=$EKTO_KEY npm run deploy
+$ REACT_APP_EKTO_KEY=<your api key> npm run deploy
 ```

-The deploy command first runs `npm run build` to build a production optimized build of your application, followed by `npm run upload`.
+The deploy command first runs `npm run build` to create a production optimized build of your application, followed by `npm run upload`.
 The upload command runs the script `./scripts/upload.js` to sync the `/build` directory to your S3 bucket.

 ## License